CH2-PS090/equifit-backend/README.md

   3. Open terminal in the project root directory, then run `npm install` to install the dependencies.
   4. Run the app using the command: `node app.js`.
   5. The server will run in the localhost with the port 3000.
-  6. If it doesn't show any errors then you have successfully run the service and you can try using postman
+  6. If it doesn't show any errors then you have successfully run the service and you can try it using postman